 Let me know if this seems to fix your problem.

-#17 Updated by Richard Neswold almost 2 years ago
+#17 Updated by Richard Neswold about 2 years ago

 - Status changed from Closed to Assigned

 - Target version changed from DPM v1.6 to DPM v1.7

 It's still happening with this application.
 The difference between this issue and the other